7 things you (probably) didn’t know about mitochondria

 MitoQ entering a cell

 Experts predict that around 90% of oxidative stress originates during the mitochondria’s energy production process.
 Oxidative stress is one of the main contributors to cell stress – which ultimately damages the cells that make up your mind and body.
 The obvious solution to this stress is to provide your body with enough antioxidants to combat oxidative stress – but therein lies the problem: most antioxidants can’t get past two tough layers that exist to protect your mitochondria.
 As you age, antioxidants that naturally occur within your mitochondria decrease – leaving the building blocks of your body more and more susceptible to cell stress.
 And that’s where mitochondrial science has truly advanced.
 In the late 1990s, two scientists at the University of Otago created an antioxidant molecule that can make it into mitochondria.
 This molecule has since been scientifically proven to fight oxidative stress.
 The name of this patented antioxidant?
-MitoQ.
+MitoQ Mitoquinol mesylate.

 Find out how MitoQ supports the health of your mitochondria and cells